Eddie Rosario Player Props: Braves vs. Phillies

 Eddie Rosario At The Plate

-- Rosario is hitting .238 with eight doubles, a triple, five home runs and seven walks.
+- Rosario has eight doubles, a triple, five home runs and seven walks while batting .233.

-- In 59.5% of his games this season (25 of 42), Rosario has picked up at least one hit, and in nine of those games (21.4%) he recorded at least two.
+- Rosario has reached base via a hit in 25 games this season (of 43 played), and had multiple hits in nine of those games.

-- He has homered in 11.9% of his games this season, and 3.3% of his trips to the dish.
+- He has hit a long ball in 11.6% of his games this year, and 3.3% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.